 Jayne Anne Gadhia is the CEO of Virgin Money.
 A Chartered Accountant, she spent six years at Norwich Union (now Aviva) before becoming one of the founders of Virgin Direct in 1995.
 In 1998 she set up the Virgin One account which was acquired by the Royal Bank of Scotland in 2001.
 After five years at RBS as part of the Retail executive Committee, she returned to Virgin as the CEO of Virgin Money.
 In 2012 Virgin Money acquired Northern Rock and, in 2014, successfully listed on the London Stock Exchange.
 A vocal supporter of businesses responsibility to make a positive contribution to society Jayne Anne is a trustee of Business in the Community.
 In November 2016 Jayne-Anne was announced as the government’s Women in Finance Champion.

-Nominations for the 2017 Women in Finance Awards will close on 28 February 2017.
+Nominations for the 2018 Women in Finance Awards will officially open on 1 September 2017.

 The Women in Finance Awards is open to advocates, supporters, and achievers in the world of finance, actively bridging the diversity gap in the sector.
 But for this initiative to be a resounding a success, we need to know who you believe the women and advocates that deserve recognition are.